 If surgery is a safe and suitable option, you will attend the pre-operative assessment clinic where full details of your medical history are taken and routine pre-operative tests and examinations are completed.

-These will include: blood tests, ECG (heart trace) and weight, if this has not already been recorded at your outpatient appointment.
+These will include: blood tests, ECG (heart trace), and weight, if this has not already been recorded at your outpatient appointment.
 You may be seen and examined by the anaesthetist at this time so that they can prepare for your anaesthetic.

-Full verbal and written information related to your surgery will be given to you.
-You will also receive instructions on how and when to go on to the pre-operative liver-reducing diet.
+Full verbal and written information related to your surgery will be given to you and you will be asked to sign a consent form and given a copy, detailing risks and information so that you can take it away and consider.
+On admission to hospital part two of the consent process will be completed, checking nothing has changed in your condition and confirming consent.